wosaline/FizzBuzz/README.md

 ## Goals
 This project was for me a way to learn the Go language and how to use Git.
 It allowed me to discover and include new technologies such as Echo framework for the REST server.
-I could improve my organisation (issues system for a better organisation for everyday objectives, regular commits for a better follow-up) and my programming process (testing, code organisation).
+I could improve my organisation (issues system for a better organisation for everyday objectives, regular commits for a better follow-up) and my programming process (testing, code organisation, logs).

 ## Technologies used
 - Go v1.16.7